IgorBabkin/ts-ioc-container/packages/ts-ioc-container/README.md

 ```

 ## Container modules

-if you want to encapsulate some logic to enrich container you can use `IContainerModule`.
+Sometimes you want to encapsulate registration logic in separate module.
+This is what `IContainerModule` is for.

 ```typescript
 import { Registration } from "ts-ioc-container";